| HBS Working Paper Series

 The Organization of Enterprise in Japan

-Recent research indicates that the joint stock corporation was not a superior form of business organization in many countries during the nineteenth and twentieth centuries.
-In Japan, by contrast, it appears to have played a more prominent role.
-When the Civil Code was adopted in 1896 around 5,000 registered enterprises existed but by 1939 there were over 88,000.
-Approximately half were joint stock firms and these outperformed limited and unlimited partnerships on a return on equity basis, while also accounting for most of the aggregate profits.
-When the private limited liability company was introduced in 1938 it became immediately popular, but it did not displace the joint stock form.
+Recent research reveals that the joint stock corporation was not a superior form of business organization in many countries historically.
+In Japan, however, it played a more fundamental role.
+Between 1896 and 1939 joint stock enterprises accounted for 44 percent of registered businesses, and 80 percent of total capital.
+From 1922 to 1939 joint stock enterprises outperformed limited and unlimited partnerships by ROE, and generated 94 percent of aggregate profits.
+External finance factors, Japan’s development phase, industrial structure, public policy and culture determined high joint stock usage.
+When the private limited liability company was introduced in 1938, it did not displace the joint stock form.

 Organizational Change and Adaptation;